Adam's Song: Legacy

 The band retired the song in 2009 after the death of Adam Goldstein, best known as DJ AM, a close personal friend of Barker and of the band.
 Hoppus noted that he could not bring himself to perform the tune, believing it to be "too hard".
 However, the band brought the song back after nine years, playing it again during their Kings of the Weekend Las Vegas residency in 2018.
 When asked about its revival, Hoppus said he found new meaning in the song: "I think of it more, now, as almost a celebration, of hardships gone through and friends lost."
 The band brought the song back again in 2023, with Hoppus noting that the song helped him through his battle with cancer.

 For a 2018 broadcast of NPR's All Things Considered, reporter Andrew Limbong chose "Adam's Song" as part of their series of "American Anthems"—"music that challenges, unites, and celebrates".
 In describing his selection, he wrote:

 You don't need subtlety to write an anthem; even the ones that are subversively tongue-in-cheek are pretty obvious about it.
 Most of the songs covered in this NPR series are huge: war songs, protest songs, songs that grace Super Bowl stages and national rallies.
 But there is room for the anthemic in small moments, too—when you're alone in your room and a song is the only thing that's there for you. [...
 "Adam's Song"] is a celebration that means a lot to a lot of people: Not an anthem in the usual sense of the word, more of a reminder.

+Covers

+"Adam's Song" has been covered by several artists.
+Notably, the Alabama duo Muscadine Bloodline released a country-styled reinterpretation, while singer-songwriter Madi Diaz included an acoustic rendition as part of a full album cover project.